Kinark/Materialize-stepper/README.md

 ###Form and inputs

 The JS spawns a form wrapping the ul for the validate.js to work with the inputs.
-Since the primary funcion of stepper is to split some kind a form, for now, the only way to make a step required is to add "required" attribute to an input inside the .step-content container:
+Since the primary funcion of stepper is to split some kind of form, for now, the only way to make a step required is to add "required" attribute to an input inside the .step-content container:

 ```html
 <input id="email" name="email" type="email" class="validate" required>